Japan Surgeonfish

 Peaceful to other species, aggressive to similar species/fish.

 Japan Surgeonfish can grow up to 18 cm what is approximately 7 inches.
-In general, 1 specimen requires at least 2160cm2 of water surface which is approximately 334 square inch.
-It is recommended to raise this species in fish tanks that are medium. (e) Medium aquariums have at least 113 Litres (30 US Gallons).
+So 1 specimen requires at least 2160cm2 of water surface which is approximately 334 square inch.
+This fish should be kept in aquariums that are medium. (e) Medium aquariums have at least 113 Litres (30 US Gallons).
 Large aquariums have at least 265 Litres (70 US Gallons).
 Very large aquariums have at least 700 Litres (185 US Gallons).

 You should not keep this fish with similar species and of course with venomous and aggressive fish.
 It should be peaceful to other fish, but can be territorial and protect it’s own place.
 When you want more tangs in one tank, firstly the tank should be large, so every one has it’s own place and secondly, they should be introduced to the tank at the same time.
 Tangs tend to bully the newest guys.
 The Japan Surgeon should be kept in aquarium with lots of swimming places and stronger water current, but the tank should also offer hiding and sleeping places made of corals and rocks.
 They will not pick on corrals, so you can have them in one tank together without fear.